JehanKandy/GITHUB-UserProfile-v3.1.0/README.md

 # Releases

 ## release 0.3.3 (26 May 2023) - (Latest)
-- - adding updated Achievements for follower category.
+- - adding updated Achievements for the follower category.

 ## release 0.3.2 (25 May 2023)
 - - Fixing some bugs